mdwiltfong/FlightTrackerCLI/README.md

 2. **Code review**: The PR must be reviewed and approved by at least one code maintainer.
 3. **Follow coding standards**: Make sure your code adheres to the project's coding standards and guidelines.
 4. **Update documentation**: If your changes affect the documentation, update it accordingly.

-## Environment Variables

-To run FlightTrackerCLI locally, you need to set up the following environment variables:

-- `AVIATIONSTACK_API_URL`: The URL for the Aviationstack API.
-- `AVIATIONSTACK_API_KEY`: Your Aviationstack API key.

-You can create a `.env` file in the root directory of the project and add these variables there.
-Refer to the `.env.example` file for an example.

-## Using BitWarden CLI for Authentication

-To send requests to the Aviationstack API, FlightTrackerCLI expects you to have the BitWarden CLI installed.
-The CLI will query for an API key under a note called "AviationstackAPI".

-Using BitWarden is optional.
-You can also pass your API key directly to the application.
-This feature is a work in progress and will be available in future updates.

-1. Install the BitWarden CLI by following the instructions on the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
-   - For macOS: `brew install bitwarden-cli`
-   - For Windows: Download the installer from the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
-   - For Linux: Use the appropriate package manager for your distribution or download the binary from the [BitWarden CLI GitHub page](https://github.com/bitwarden/cli).
-2. Log in to your BitWarden account using the CLI:

 ## Obtaining an API Key from Aviationstack